Joseph D. Leitch: Continued career

 Leitch served with the 25th Infantry at Fort Niobrara, Nebraska from August 1902 to October 1903.
 From October 1903 to May 1904 he commanded the regiment's Companies C and L at Fort Des Moines, Iowa.
 From May 1904 to July 1906, Leitch served again at Fort Niobrara, and he was the 25th Infantry's regimental commissary officer from August 1904 to June 1906.

 From November 1906 to June 1907, Leitch was posted to Fort Bliss, Texas as commander of Company G, 25th Infantry.
 He remained in command at the Presidio of San Francisco from June to August 1907, then traveled again to the Philippines, where he led Company G from August 1907 to October 1909.
 During this tour of duty in the Philippines, Leitch commanded Company G in Malabang from September 1907 to December 1908.
 From January to March 1909, he commanded his company, the post at Camp Vickers on the southern shores of Lake Lanao, and a company of Filipino Scouts.
-He continued in command of Company G at Parang, Maguindanao from March to 1909.
+He continued in command of Company G at Parang from March to 1909.
 He was on leave from July to September, 1909, then returned to the United States.

 Leitch with his regiment at Fort Lawton, Washington from October 1909 to January 1910.
 From January 1910 to August 1913, he served as secretary of the Army General Staff and Army War College.
 He was promoted to major in the 28th Infantry on March 11, 1911.
 From September 1913 to April 1914, Leitch was a student at the Army War College.
 In May 1914, he was assigned as adjutant of the 5th Infantry Brigade during the United States occupation of Veracruz, and he was subsequently assigned as chief of staff of the American Expeditionary Force in Veracruz.
 After a leave of absence, Leitch commanded 1st Battalion, 28th Infantry in Galveston, Texas from February to August 1915, and 3rd Battalion, 27th Infantry in Texas City, Texas from August to September 1915.

 From October 1915 to January 1916, Leitch commanded 3rd Battalion, 27th Infantry at Camp Grant, Balboa, Panama Canal Zone while awaiting travel to the Philippines.
 He commanded the battalion at Fort William McKinley, Philippines from March to October 1916, and he was promoted to lieutenant colonel in the 8th Infantry on July 1, 1916.
 Leitch served in the Philippines with the 8th Infantry from October 1916 to May 1917.